stelcodes/nuzzle/README.md

    (= [:tags :clojure] page-key) (render-index-page page) :else (layout page [:h1 title] (render-content))))
 ```

-At the bottom of the function we can see the function from `:nuzzle/render-content` being used.
-Recall that this function will be present in every page map, and it will either return `nil` or some Hiccup that was generated from the associated content file.

 ## Generating an RSS feed
 Nuzzle comes with support for generating an RSS feed.
 (TODO)